jmmourier/laughing-couscous/software/modules/gui/web/README.md

 ### 'Running the app'

 - If it's the first time, the nodejs packages must be installed.
-For that go to ./laughing-couscous/software/modules/gui/web and run 'npm ci'
+For that go to ./laughing-couscous/software/modules/gui/web and run 'yarn install'
 - Make sure cpp web_server_exe is running using cmake.
 This will also generate cpp classes for gRPC
-- in the same folder gui/web run the command 'npm start'
+- in the same folder gui/web run the command 'yarn start'

-### `npm start`
+### `yarn start`

 Runs the app in the development mode.<br />
 Before starting, gRPC will generate every required typescript classes